Private Ralph Howard St. Clair

 Then, in 1956, came a bolt from the blue.

-In accordance with his mother’s wishes, Ralph St. Clair was buried in the National Memorial Cemetery of the Pacific.
+Ralph St. Clair was officially accounted for in June of 1956.
+In accordance with his mother’s wishes, he was buried in the National Memorial Cemetery of the Pacific on 17 August.
 Visitors may pay their respects at Grave 535, Section G.

 Recently, several of Ralph St. Clair’s personal effects – including his camouflage face paint – were purchased by a private collector at an estate sale.

-As of this article’s date of publication, Ralph Howard St. Clair is still listed as missing in action.
+At the time of this article’s original publication in 2014, Ralph Howard St. Clair was still listed as missing in action.
+The official DPAA list has been corrected to reflect his accounted-for status.

 Interestingly, St. Clair’s MOS numbers would indicate that he was either a BAR gunner (746) or a rifleman (745) rather than a scout/sniper (761).
 However, each of these specialties were interrelated, and the MOS system is never a 100% accurate means of determining an individual’s role in the company.
 St. Clair did attend Scout/Sniper school, so it is possible that his MOS was simply never updated.